kennethoo/auth-api/readme.md

 1. **Looks for the JWT token** in cookies (automatic) or headers (`x-access-token`)
 2. **Checks if it's valid** and not expired
-3. **If it's expired**, tries to refresh it automatically using the session ID
+3. **If it's expired**:
+   - For `/check-login` endpoint: tries to refresh automatically using session ID
+   - For other endpoints: rejects the request (you need to call refresh manually)
 4. **If everything's good**, lets the request through
 5. **If not**, asks the user to log in again